 In calmer waters, and again it’s my personal preference, I enjoy fishing with the scuppers plugged!

-By having my scupper holes plugged, there is less water entering my kayak from below, and since the water is calm, very little comes over the side!
-Just what may drip off my paddle from time to time.
+By having my scupper holes plugged, less water enters my kayak from below, and since the water is calm, very little comes over the side—just what may drip off my paddle from time to time.

 What Are Scupper Plugs?

-Scupper plugs are placed into the holes in the bottom of your kayak and keep water from coming up onto the deck of your kayak.
+Scupper plugs are placed into the holes in the bottom of your kayak, keeping water from leaking onto the deck.

-Several different types of scupper plugs are available to be purchased online, in most sporting and outdoors stores, and kayakers even make their own from practice foam golf balls!
+Several different types of scupper plugs can be purchased online or in most sporting and outdoor stores, and kayakers even make their own from practice foam golf balls!

 Do I Leave the Plugs In All the Time?